CodeboxIDE/codebox/CONTRIBUTING.md

 This should be as easy as possible for you but there are a few things to consider when contributing.
 The following guidelines for contribution should be followed if you want to submit a pull request.

+## Contributor License Agreement

+Please also sign the [Codebox contributor license agreement](https://www.codebox.io/cla) so we can accept your pull requests.
+It is easy, you can do it using your CodeboxIO account.

 ## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)